MariaGkoulta/SEiPAssignments/README.md

 ### Third Assignment
 The third assignment concerns unittesting and continuous integration and can be found in the [unittesting](unittesting) folder of this repository.

+### Fourth Assignment
+The fourth assignment concerns design patterns and can be found in the [sourcecodeanalyzer](sourcecodeanalyzer) folder of this repository.